-- Prekindergarten through Grade 12 students can take advantage of daily healthy wholesome meals. - Breakfast is available every morning in each school cafeteria.
-Lunch is served every day in each school cafeteria. - New Grab And Go Breakfast Service is available after the school day has begun.
+- Prekindergarten through Grade 12 students can take advantage of daily healthy wholesome meals. - Breakfast is available every morning in each school cafeteria at 8:20 a.m.
+Lunch is served every day in each school cafeteria.

 Good nutrition has a significant positive impact on students' academic, social/emotional and physical development.
 All school meal food choices are fully compliant with USDA and NYS regulations for nutrient standards.